christianarndt0/rust-boilerplate/README.md

 ### Testing and Documenting

-Execute all unit and integration tests and build examples of a local package
+Execute all unit and integration tests and build examples of a local package with

 ```console
 cargo test
 ```

-Cargo uses rustdoc (TODO insert link) to build documentation for your crate.
+Cargo uses [rustdoc](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html) to build documentation for your crate.
 Create documentation with

 ```console
 cargo doc